API limits

 Bulk primary key lookups

-Primary key lookups can lead to a lot of API calls.
 In cases where an API allows a developer to bulk lookup an array of primary keys in a single API call, you should take advantage of this.
-With this ability you can see a number of primary keys in related data Middle has synced in and then grab their cooresponding records without a lot of API calls.
+With this ability Middle will batch a number primary keys to grab missing record.

 API limit errors

 Do not use sleep to address API limits.
 When you use sleep this runs up AWS (Amazon Web Services) Lambda time which can result in increased load and cost for your Middle instance.
-Restarts are the most efficient method for instance-wide efficiency.
+Restarts are the most efficient method to handle 429s.

 Primary key lookup controls

 Since primary key lookups have the potential to cause large volumes of API calls, Middle provides a number of controls for this sync type.
-These controls exist at the record type level in an app and at the sync level.
+You can toggle under which conditions foreign key lookups should be performed.
+Options for this behavior include:

 In situations where batch primary key lookups can be performed, there is a setting that allows you to determine the max number of primary keys per call.
 A higher number without sacrificing sync reliability will be your best bet for API call efficiency.